 Data cleaning and management

-Clearing data from errors, matching, standardizing and improving quality is the basis of data management.
+Clearing data from errors, matching, standardising and improving quality is the basis of data management.
 However, these activities can be closed to a certain standard and automated to save yourself this tedious and repetitive work.
-For example, you can program a password change from "limited liability company" to "limited liability company" and the system will automatically introduce a change in every record and in all that will appear in the future.
+For example, you can program a password change from “limited liability company” to “limited liability company” and the system will automatically introduce a change in every record and in all that will appear in the future.

-Data management, understood as sharing this data with relevant departments or specific groups, by prioritizing them, can also be automated.
+Data management, understood as sharing this data with relevant departments or specific groups, by prioritising them, can also be automated.
 This creates ideal working conditions where a specific department has immediate access to the data it needs in a controlled and secure environment.
 This increases the usability of the database for actual work results.

 Sharing master data